gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

-as checklist and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, 2) the dataset is semi-structured and checklists are associated with metadata describe sampling effort, such as duration of search, distance travelled, number of observers, etc.
+as checklist and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, 2) the dataset is semi-structured and checklists are associated with metadata describing sampling effort, such as duration of search, distance travelled and number of observers, which can be used as controls in the analyses.
 We chose to focus specifically on the Warblers family, as it is a diverse group, popular among birders, with over 30 million observations.